How to Remove Yourself from MyLife in 15 Minutes (Free 2026 Guide)

 What MyLife publishes about you

 Before you start: MyLife is just one of dozens of sites listing your data.
-Search your name on EXPOSE to see everywhere you are listed.
-One scan, 30 seconds.
+Run a free scan on EXPOSE to see every site exposing your information in 30 seconds.

 > What to do